0xFrann/crypto-listing-challenge/README.md

 As we said before, it can take you a couple of hours or a day.

-1. You can use [this api](https://min-api.cryptocompare.com/) or any other api (just try to complete the requirements)
+1. You can use [this api](https://min-api.cryptocompare.com/) or any other API (just try to complete the requirements)
 2. Use Typescript
 3. Use Hooks
 4. Refactor the code